 As a result, the overall development of society is facilitated.

-- This is the important base of decentralization of economic power, self-reliance, employment, balanced regional development and proper use of local resources.
+- This is the important base for the decentralization of economic power, self-reliance, employment, balanced regional development, and proper use of local resources.

 - Small entrepreneurship is used for the operation of rural and small industries.
 Development of rural and cottage industries in the country is facilitated by small Entrepreneurship and local people are the benefit of better employment opportunities.